CS5008Fall2025/homework-speed-comparison-jroberge16/Report.md

 1. What is the most surprising result from the data?
 Why is it surprising?

+   What I found most surprising was how linear run time presented itself.
+At first, linear runtime has a curve to it which intuitively means something is greater the $O(n)$ runtime.
+I think this curve is merely the overhead cost and resource constraints which is eventually trivialized as $n$ increases.
+I think this show how hard emprical data is to analyzed,and how important proofs are.

 2. What data structure is the fast at adding elements (sorted)?
 Why do you think that is?

+   `BST` was the fastest data structure at adding elements.
+This make sense sense since adding to a BST should be $O(\log(n))$ as long as our tree is balanced.
+The add operation for a `BST` is determined by its height, while our other data structures, to maintain there sorted order, add elements with a $O(n)$ runtime.

 3. What data structure is the fastest at removing elements (sorted)?
 Why do you think that is?